-The Minnesota Bureau of Criminal Apprehension administers a predatory offender registration and tracking program, including, general information on registration requirements and notification procedures
+The Minnesota Bureau of Criminal Apprehension administers a predatory offender registration and tracking program.
+Information regarding this program including general information on registration requirements and notification procedures can be found at the following website.

 Any questions regarding the program may be directed to the Criminal Assessment Program at 1-888-234-1248 or 651-793-7070.